A day I am going to miss

 pile of pretty journals on the dining table.
 I stand there with an

 irresistible desire to open the one at the top.
-Reminds me of a film
+This reminds me of a film

 woman takes shelter in a Buddhist hermitage.
 It’s frozen winter.
 The